fight233/DThouse_cxd/src/plugins/taosadapter/README.md

 Or you can set `--logLevel` or the environment variable "TAOS_ADAPTER_LOG_LEVEL" to adjust the detail level how many log taosAdapter output.
 The valid values include panic, fatal, error, warn, warning, info, debug, and trace.

-## How to migrate to taosAdapter from old version of TDengine server
+## How to migrate to taosAdapter from old version of DThouse server

-In the early version (2.2.x.x or earlier version), TDengine server provided an embedded http service by default.
+In the early version (2.2.x.x or earlier version), DThouse server provided an embedded http service by default.
 It will compulsorily running with the `taosd` process.
 As mentioned early, taosAdapter need be manually run by 'systemctl start taosadapter' and has its own process.
 Some parameters and behaviors are different between the embedded httpd and taosAdapter.
 Please see below:

 | **#** | **embedded httpd** | **taosAdapter** | **comment** |
 | ----- | ------------------ | --------------- | ----------- |